 Students at public four-year colleges spent an average of $1,298 on books and supplies during the 2015-16 school year.
 Here are ideas for slashing those costs.

-Most college students will return to campus later this month, and they’ll spend a lot of money on textbooks.
+Most college students will return to campus soon, and they’ll spend a lot of money on textbooks.

 Anything you can do to offset such costs helps.
 Following are 11 strategies to save on your textbooks.

 1. Contact your professors now

 Class may not start for weeks, but chances are the textbooks for your course have been selected.
 Professors have to give college stores advance notice so the stores can order copies.